LOGIA is scalable. Contact me on +45 40 68 58 88 to find out how to get started.

 We recommend making a return on investment (ROI) calculation that shows how much each change contributes and when the investment is expected to make its money back.
 This provides insights into which changes are worthwhile and whether the investment will pay off.

-The ROI analysis can be divided into a number of focus areas, such as: employee efficiency, error rate, facilities, equipment, and transport costs.
+The ROI analysis can be divided into different focus areas, such as employee efficiency, error rate, facilities, equipment, and transport costs.

 Employee efficiency